Skate Ski Clinic Day Trip

 Registration Opens:

-*If you qualify for any federal financial aid, the trip fee is cut in half thanks to scholarship funding from ASB.
+*We have a limited amount of scholarships available based on financial need.
+If you qualify, he trip fee is cut in half thanks to scholarship funding from ASB.
 We accept cash, checks, credit/debit cards, and apple/samsung/google pay.

 How to Sign Up:

-To register for a trip, stop by the College Outdoors office in Templeton 239.
+To register for a trip, stop by the College Outdoors office in Fowler 239.
 We’re open Mon - Thur 9am-5pm, and Fridays 9am-3pm.

 When trips are first posted on Fridays, you can write your name on the paper trip sign-up sheet to save your spot until the following Tuesday at 5pm.
 You can pay to secure your spot right away, or return to pay by that following Tuesday at 5pm.
 After that, all trips spots are first-paid, first-served.